bolonobolo/buffer_overflow/README.md

 # Buffer Overflow
 Buffer Overflow repo for hackit talks

-Here you can find documentation, notes and scripts for Buffer Overflow talks in Hackmeeting
+Here you can find documentation, notes and scripts for Buffer Overflow talks in Hackmeeting.
+Please, remember that the binaries used in these talks are vulnerable, so you are using them at your own risk!
+Don't try them in production.

 ## Documentation and notes
 Here you can find the slides used in the talk and some usefull links to books and